-- Unlike the tax systems of most states and the federal government, Washington's tax system, including its primary business tax, applies to the activities of nonprofit organizations. - Washington's business and occupation (B&O) tax is imposed on all entities (including churches and nonprofits) that generate gross receipts or proceeds, unless there is a specific statutory exemption or deduction. - 3.
-The rule describes the most common B&O, retail sales, and use tax exemptions and deductions that are specifically provided to nonprofit organizations by state law.
+- 1. Unlike the tax systems of most states and the federal government... - 2.
+Washington's business and occupation (B&O) tax is imposed on all entities (including churches and nonprofits) that generate gross receipts or proceeds, unless there is a specific statutory exemption or deduction. - 3.
+This WAC describes the most common B&O, retail sales, and use tax exemptions and deductions that are specifically provided to nonprofit organizations by state law.